Museum farewells loyal servant and welcomes a fresh face

 Max Reeves’ career has led him gradually northwards from his hometown Invercargill to Whanganui Regional Museum.

-He takes on a new role at the musuem as pou manaaki visitor experience leader after first visiting the city for the interview.
+He takes on a new role at the museum as pou manaaki visitor experience leader after first visiting the city for the interview.

 “I’m loving the place and the people so far,” he said.